Growing Dwarf Fruit Trees

 If you have at least a partially prepared hole ahead of time, you need to make sure that it is wide and deep enough to avoid crowding the roots and of a depth so that the graft (where the changes or trunk is slightly offset) is easily above the ground.
 If grafted portion (and above) is underground, it can put forth roots and develop into a standard size trees.

-Soak the tree roots in a trash can or another large container for a minimum of two hours and a maximum of 24 hours before planting.
+Soak the dwarf tree roots in a trash can or another large container for a minimum of two hours and a maximum of 24 hours before planting.
 Place a tree in the hole, carefully surrounding the roots with fine topsoil, mixed with up to 1/3 peat.
 Add some well-rotten farmyard manure as well as a handful of bone meal to the hole.

 Tramp down to avoid air pockets, fill hole to 2 inches below ground level.
 Water the tree, giving a deep thorough watering.
 Finish filling the hole to ground level.